Pearls: Their Significance Throughout History

 In a recent series of educational Instagram posts, David Warren – Senior International Jewellery Director and Head of Jewellery Middle East for Christie’s – showcased two paintings which highlighted the importance of pearl jewellery in signalling status throughout history.
 For a period, pearls were the ultimate treasure of the royals, and were valued more than diamonds.

 The beginning of the 20th century saw a reversal of trends, as pearls (which for centuries beforehand had been the most precious gemstone known to man) began being commercially produced and cultured pearls flooded the market.
-This resulted in natural pearl prices collapsing, Warren states.
+This resulted in natural pearl prices collapsing. – David Warren, Senior International Jewellery Director and Head of Jewellery Middle East for Christie’s

 One of the most famous pieces of pearl jewellery in the British Royal family is the Vladimir Tiara, commissioned by the Grand Duke Vladimir of Russia from the Romanov court jeweller Bolin for his wife, Grand Duchess Maria Pavlovna.
 In the late 19th century, the tiara was rescued from post-revolution Russia by a British diplomat, and the tiara – amongst other jewels – was transported to London where her son Grand Duke Boris was living in exile, and following her death, the tiara was auctioned off.